JakeD520/Lucian/03_Episodes/S01E01/Scene 3.md

 Wait ...
 No.   A T-Rex?

 **ZADIE**(raising his fist in victory)
 And that's another win for me.
+20 Questions champion of the world.

 A prolonged moment of silence.